Kotlin/kotlin-by-example/examples/05_stdlib/11_zip.md

 # zip

-Merge a collection with other collection into new collection.
-The returned collection contains either a `Pair` of elements from source collection with the same indexes or result of given transformation of elements with the same indexes.
-Let's take a look!
+`zip` function merges two given collections into a new collection.
+By default, the result collection contains `Pairs` of source collection elements with the same index.
+However, you can define own structure of the result collection element.

+The size of the result collection equals to the minumum size of a source collection.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">